Different Types of Fertilizers and Their Uses

 - Potassium nitrate (13%N)

-Ammonical fertilizers include nitrogen in an ammonical form.
+Ammonical fertilizers include nitrogen in an ammoniacal form.
 They are rather resistant to leaching which is why they tend to be used in water-logged and heavily moist conditions.
-Although they are readily soluble in water, ammonical fertilizers tend not to be as quickly available to plants as nitrate fertilizers are.
+Although they are readily soluble in water, ammoniacal fertilizers tend not to be as quickly available to plants as nitrate fertilizers are.
 It takes time to convert NH4 into NO3, which is why they are suitable for slow-growing crops with a longer duration.